aquasecurity/trivy/README.md

 ```

 ### Error: x509: certificate signed by unknown authority
-`TRIVY_INSECURE` can be used to allow insecure server connections when using SSL.
+`TRIVY_INSECURE` can be used to allow insecure connections to a container registry when using SSL.

 ```
 $ TRIVY_INSECURE=true trivy image [YOUR_IMAGE]